Charles J. Osman

 Charles Joseph Osman (April 15, 1851 – April 13, 1922) was a businessman and political figure in New Brunswick, Canada.
 He represented Albert County in the Legislative Assembly of New Brunswick from 1897 to 1908 as a Liberal member.

-He was born in England, was educated in Hertfordshire and later emigrated to New Brunswick.
+Osman was born in London, England, was educated in Hertfordshire and later emigrated to New Brunswick.
 Osman married Laura E. Tomkins.
 He was the manager of a plaster mill and quarries at Hillsborough.
 He was first elected in an 1897 by-election held after William James Lewis was elected to the House of Commons of Canada.
 Osman served as speaker from 1907 to 1908.